rjlutz/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Discuss the model's predictions

-on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-Here are the results of the prediction:
+Here are the prediction results of the web images:

 | Image			        |     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|